350z Vs 370z – What’s Best?

 However, it’s not until you start opening doors that you see some of the bigger changes.
 The first thing you’ll notice is the updated interior of the 370Z.
 Nissan got rid of most of the cheap plastics which dominated the interior of the 350Z and replaced it with premium-feeling softer materials.
 This undoubtedly helps to hand it a wider appeal than the more intense sports-car feel of the 350.
-Back then, fancy lights, buttons, and gadgets weren’t quite such a priority.
+Back then, the Bluetooth audio system, push-button start feature, fancy lights, buttons on the dashboard, and gadgets weren’t quite such a priority.

 How fast does a 350Z go?